wso2/docs-is/en/docs/guides/access-delegation/uma.md

     ![view-uma-policy](../../assets/img/guides/view-uma-policy.png)

+Now that the resource owner has put their resource under the authorization server protection, let's try out the flow for a requesting party to access this resource.

 ---

 ## Obtain a permission ticket

-The permission endpoint allows the resource server to request permission when a client makes a resource request without a token or if the request contains an invalid token.
+The permission endpoint allows the resource server to request permission when a client acting on behalf of the requesting party makes a resource request without a token or if the request contains an invalid token.

 !!! tip